Gallagher's free-tailed bat

-Gallagher's free-tailed bat (Chaerephon gallagheri) is a free-tailed bat endemic to the Democratic Republic of the Congo.
+Gallagher's free-tailed bat (Mops gallagheri) is a free-tailed bat endemic to the Democratic Republic of the Congo.
 Only one individual has ever been documented.

 Taxonomy and etymology

 It was described as a new species in 1975 by David Harrison.
 The eponym for the species name "gallagheri" was Major Michael D. Gallagher, who collected the holotype.

 Its distinct morphology has called into question whether it represents its own genus of bat.

 Description

 Its fur is umber in color, with the belly paler than its back.
 The fur is short, with individual hairs only 5-6 mm long.

 Its flight membranes are grayish-black.
 It is a small free-tailed bat, with a forearm length of 37.5 mm.
 Its total length is 77 mm; its ear length is 19 mm; its tail is 28 mm long; its hind foot is 8.4 mm long.
 Its greatest length of skull is 16.0 mm.
 Its ears are large and conjoined via the interaural membrane.
 The interaural membrane has a deep, backwards-facing pocket containing an interaural crest with hairs approximately 9 mm in length.
 The bat is likely able to evert this pocket to display the crest.
 It is unique in its family due to the presence of large, paired "nasal inflations" similar to those found in the mouse-tailed bats.
 Like other free-tailed bats, its tail extends beyond the margin of the uropatagium.
 It has a blunt snout.
 Its wings are long and narrow.